• Skip to primary navigation

 Notes

-• Any cucumbers can be pickled.
-Pickling cucumbers will produce a firmer pickle, and slicing/English cucumbers will produce a softer pickle.
+• Cucumber type: Pickling cucumbers will produce a firmer pickle, and slicing/English cucumbers will produce a softer pickle.

-• The cucumbers need 2 days to pickle in the brine before enjoying.
-They are edible immediately, but need at least 2 days of rest for best flavor.
+• Pickling time: The cucumbers need 2 days to pickle in the brine before enjoying.
+They are edible immediately but need at least 2 days of rest for best flavor.
 Your pickles will get spicier the longer they set!

 Nutrition Estimate